openandroidinstaller-dev/openandroidinstaller/docs/unlocking_the_bootloader.md

 </details>
 <br>

-You can find more information about the brands and their bootloader policies [here](https://wikilibriste.fr/fr/tutoriels-android/bootloader-unlock). (in French)
+You can find more information about the brands and their bootloader policies [here](https://wikilibriste.fr/fr/tutoriels-android/bootloader-unlock) (in French).